 Talk with advertising legend Maurice Saatchi

-Lord Maurice Saatchi (63), in smartly tailored suit and immaculately manicured finger nails, now runs M&C Saatchi plc from his office in Golden Square, Soho, with a good view of the London Eye.
+Lord Maurice Saatchi (63) now runs M&C Saatchi plc in a smartly-tailored suit and with immaculately-manicured finger nails from his office in Golden Square, Soho.
+Looking from out of his office window, he certainly has a good view of the London Eye.

 Saatchi is polite, but inscrutable – one could just have easily interviewed a sphinx.

-Recently, Lord Saatchi has written a number of articles on advertising in The Financial Times.
+Recently, Lord Saatchi has written a number of articles on advertising in the UK press.
 Using an ad man's Occam's razor, Saatchi wants his clients to pare away the sales hype until they promote themselves in the simplest of possible terms.
 True to form, Maurice Saatchi remains the enfant terrible of the advertising industry.

 The advertising industry has been afflicted by a number of insecurities.
 Technological advance, sociological change and the insights gained from research in neuroscience have created major problems and challenges for advertisers.